dharshan-can-code/dharshan-can-code/README.md

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with optimizing GitHub to its full potential
 - 💬 Ask me about the impact AI is having on young students and how we are keeping up with it
-- 📫 How to reach me: Email me at dharshan.shanmuganathan@gmail.com or call me at (703) 804-6334
+- 📫 How to reach me: (Contact form to be added)
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: